Employee Engagement and the Rise of Telecommuting: What It Means for Your Biz

 The telecommuting employees you thought to be more prone to becoming disengaged are actually the people who will lift up your biz.

-When you let your employees work from home, they feel more committed and more enthusiastic to do their job.
+When you let your employees work from home, they feel more committed and more enthusiastic to do their jobs.
 But why is that?

-It’s because of the freedom, the trust that you are giving them and the chance of providing them to be with people who matter to them the most even while working.
-Perhaps, them being with their family gives them an additional inspirational boost.
+It’s because of the freedom, the trust that you are giving them, and the chance of providing them to be with people who matter to them the most even while working.
+Perhaps, their being with their family gives them an additional inspirational boost.

 And I could attest to that, as someone who’s working from home too.